 Once at Galesburg, Interstate 74 turns southeast toward Peoria, where it crosses the Murray Baker Bridge over the Illinois River.
 Interstate 474 provides a bypass to the south while I-74 serves Downtown Peoria and East Peoria.
 Just east of the city is the north end of I-155 and the village of Morton.
-Interstate 155 provides cut off south to I-55 for Springfield and St. Louis while I-74 remains eastward to Normal and Bloomington.
+Interstate 155 constitutes a cut off south to I-55 for Springfield and St. Louis while I-74 remains eastward to Normal and Bloomington.

 Interstate 74 eastbound at Downtown Peoria.
 05/24/18

 A nearly six mile overlap takes Interstate 74 south along side I-55 around the Bloomington-Normal area.
 Interstate 39 ties into the area just east of the overlap while Business Loop I-55 lines an old alignment of Historic U.S. 66 through the cities.
 I-74 branches southeast to Champaign and Urbana while I-55 turns southwest to Lincoln.

 I-57 and I-74 come together on the northwest side of Champaign at a cloverleaf interchange being rebuilt into a partial turbine.
 I-57 follows a mostly rural route north toward Kankakee and Chicago and south to Effingham and Mt.
 Vernon.
 The route connects I-74 with adjacent Interstate 72, as it leads west from Champaign to Decatur and Springfield.
 East from I-57, Interstate 74 runs across northern reaches of the Champaign-Urbana area and then to Danville and the Indiana state line.

-U.S. 136 parallels Interstate 74 east from Danville to Crawfordsville and its eastern terminus in Indianapolis.
-Within the Hoosier State, I-74 sees long exit less stretches and mostly agricultural scenery outside of the Crossroads of America, the nickname of the capital city.
+U.S. 136 parallels Interstate 74 east from Danville to Crawfordsville and its eastern end in Indianapolis.
+Within the Hoosier State, I-74 has long exit less stretches and mostly traverses agricultural areas outside of the Crossroads of America, the nickname of the capital city.